sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you tick the check box for the ``Welch's`` test in the analysis we did
-above, then thit is what it gives you :numref:`fig-ttest_welch`:
+above, then this is what it gives you :numref:`fig-ttest_welch`:

 .. ----------------------------------------------------------------------------